kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 !!! tip "Not every executable in the process tree is actually executed"
     Careful when reading these alerts, only the uppermost process is the one eBPF saw with exec_cve.
 It may have further forks (`-c`) but if you dont see those alerting, they may still have failed.
-Test this yourself with the patched and the distroless image
+Test this yourself with the patched and the distroless image[^scenarios]

 #### R0005 — data exfiltration over DNS